brown-cs132-s13/labs/node/Node Lab.md

   [marak]: http://marak.com
   [colors]: https://github.com/marak/colors.js

 `npm` has [a large repository][npm] of modules that you can browse.
-You can also just Google around for Node modules, and more than 95% of the time, the finished products will be on `npm` for you to install.
+You can also just Google around for Node modules, and most of the time, the finished products will be on `npm` for you to install.
 Play around, and see what you can find!

 **Task 2:** Find one cool module, and add a feature to your web server that uses it.